SemionSolonar/React-Final-Project/README.md

 1. Visit `http://localhost:3000/admin` in your browser.
 2. Log in using your admin credentials.
 3. Manage book inventory in real-time using the WebSocket-powered admin panel.

-## Contributing

-If you want to contribute to this project and make it better, your help is very welcome.

-1. Fork the repository.
-2. Make your changes.
-3. Submit a pull request.

-## License

-This project is licensed under the [Your License] License - see the [LICENSE](LICENSE) file for details.

----

-**Note:** This README template provides a basic structure.
-Customize it further according to your project's specific needs.
-Ensure to include setup instructions for Firebase Authentication, WebSocket connections, and MongoDB configurations in your actual README file.